 This text is a purely personal collection of impressions, published here with the sole purpose of entertainment.
-By reading this text, you agree that I will not accept any responsibility for correctness or completeness or politeness.
+By reading this text, you agree that I will not accept any responsibility for correctness or completeness.

 Microsoft Research has offices in several locations all over the world: 3 in the USA, 1 in the UK, 1 in India, and (following a strong trend in research) 1 in China.
 I am in a department called ISRC (Internet Service Research Center).
 This department is present in two locations: In Redmond in the US state of Washington and in Silicon Valley in California.
 I am in the Silicon Valley location.
 So although the ISRC is physically co-located with the Silicon Valley group, the ISRC is not part of the Silicon Valley group.
 This is why you will not find us on the Internet when you look for "Microsoft Silicon Valley".
 (And neither did I, prompting serious fears that my department had been washed away by the recent wave of job losses.
 But trust me, it's still there.)
 Rather, you find the department when you look for "Microsoft ISRC".

 The ISRC is concerned with research around Microsoft's Internet services.
 These include Microsoft's online portal MSN as well as the search engine Live.
 Live is a kind of Microsoft's Google.
 It is an Internet service that allows you to find Web pages.
 The unfortunate catch is just that Live trails far behind Google.
 The ISRC is there to change that.
 The sub-department of ISRC that is concerned with Live is called the "Search Labs".
 They do the research with Live (which does not mean, as my girl-fiend suggested, that they do a search with Live and since you never find things with Live, they do a "re-search" with Live.
 Rather they do the scientific research with Live.).
 The Search Labs is where I work.